chinese garden with trees, bridge and lake

 Chinese Garden

-Liu Fang Yuan 流芳園, or the Garden of Flowing Fragrance, is one of the finest classical-style Chinese gardens outside of China.
+Liu Fang Yuan 流芳園, the Garden of Flowing Fragrance, is one of the finest classical-style Chinese gardens outside of China.
 Filled with Chinese plants and framed by exquisite architecture, the landscape is enriched with references to literature and art.
 Visitors can find both physical relaxation and mental stimulation when exploring the dramatic 15-acre garden.

 More